grimicorn/danholloran-me/.vitepress/content/posts/travel-the-gateway-arch-st-louis.md

 ---
-created_at: '2020-05-24T20:37:51.000+00:00'
+date: "2020-05-24T20:37:51.000+00:00"
-tags: ['the-gateway-arch-st-louis', 'travel', 'history', 'city']
+tags: ["the-gateway-arch-st-louis", "travel", "history", "city"]
-draft: true
+draft: false
-title: "Visiting The Gateway Arch St. Louis"
+title: "The Gateway Arch St. Louis"
-image: '/images/posts/travel-the-gateway-arch-st-louis.jpg'
+image: "/images/posts/travel-the-gateway-arch-st-louis.jpg"
-topic: 'travel'
+topic: "travel"
-travel_location: 'the gateway arch st. louis'
+travel_location: "the gateway arch st. louis"
 description: "The Gateway Arch is 630 feet of stainless steel and ambition — an icon of American design that earns its place in the landscape."
 ---